 - Ease of borrowing even with debt

 Both student loans and credit cards are a type of unsecured debt.
 This means there is no collateral tied to the debt like with a mortgage or car loan.
 If you fall behind on your payments, the creditor or lender cannot automatically repossess any of your property to satisfy the debt.
-There is an exception with federal student loans.
-In some cases, your Federal tax refunds can be held to satisfy defaulted Federal student loans.

 Non-payment on both types of debt will affect your credit score.
 After several months of missed payments, the creditor or lender may hire a third-party debt collector to pursue the debt.
 You can be sued for past due debts and the lawsuit may result in a judgment against you.
 With the judgment, the court may grant a wage garnishment or bank levy.
-This collection path can happen with past due credit cards or student loan payments.
+This collection path can happen with past-due credit cards or student loan payments.

 The Verdict: The possibility of having tax refunds taken makes non-payment of student loans slightly worse.
 Student loans get a point in this round.